 People involved in STAR

-STAR's study team is led by Professor Rachael Gooberman Hill, working with Professor Paul Dieppe (University of Exeter), Professor Jo Adams (University of Southampton) Dr Nicholas Ambler (North Bristol NHS Trust) Professor Nigel Arden (University of Oxford), Dr Aideen Ahern (University of Bristol), Ms Wendy Bertram (North Bristol NHS Trust), Mr Andrew Beswick (University of Bristol), Professor Ashley Blom (University of Bristol), Dr Julie Bruce (University of Warwick), Ms Amanda Burston (University of Bristol), Dr Kate Button (Cardiff and Vale NHS Trust); Dr Jane Dennis (University of Bristol), Professor Christopher Eccleston (University of Bath), Dr Sara Khalid (Universty of Oxford), Mr Nick Howells (North Bristol NHS Trust), Professor Andrew Judge (University of Bristol), Dr Athene Lane (University of Bristol), Mr Stewart Long (Arthritis Research UK, now including Arthritis Care), Dr Fiona MacKichan (University of Bristol), Professor Candida McCabe (University of the West of England /Royal United Hospitals NHS Foundation Trust, Bath), Dr Andrew Moore (University of Bristol) Dr Sian Noble (University of Bristol), Professor Tim Peters (University of Bristol), Dr Rafael Pinedo-Villanueva (University of Oxford), Professor Andrew Price (University of Oxford), Mrs Rhona Galt (North Bristol NHS Trust), Ms Emily Sanderson (University of Bristol), Mr Andrew Toms (Royal Devon and Exeter NHS Foundation Trust), Ms Lydia Underdown (University of Oxford), Professor David Walsh (University of Nottingham), Mr Simon White (Cardiff and Vale NHS Trust) and Dr Vikki Wylde (University of Bristol).
+STAR's study team is led by Professor Rachael Gooberman Hill, working with Professor Paul Dieppe (University of Exeter), Professor Jo Adams (University of Southampton), Dr Nicholas Ambler (North Bristol NHS Trust), Professor Nigel Arden (University of Oxford), Ms Wendy Bertram (North Bristol NHS Trust), Mr Andrew Beswick (University of Bristol), Professor Ashley Blom (University of Bristol), Dr Julie Bruce (University of Warwick), Ms Amanda Burston (University of Bristol), Dr Kate Button (Cardiff and Vale NHS Trust); Professor Christopher Eccleston (University of Bath), Dr Sara Khalid (Universty of Oxford), Mr Nick Howells (North Bristol NHS Trust), Professor Andrew Judge (University of Bristol), Dr Athene Lane (University of Bristol), Mr Stewart Long (Arthritis Research UK, now including Arthritis Care), Dr Fiona MacKichan (University of Bristol), Professor Candida McCabe (University of the West of England /Royal United Hospitals NHS Foundation Trust, Bath), Dr Andrew Moore (University of Bristol), Ms Gemma Munkenbeck (North Bristol Trust), Dr Sian Noble (University of Bristol), Professor Tim Peters (University of Bristol), Dr Rafael Pinedo-Villanueva (University of Oxford), Professor Andrew Price (University of Oxford), Mrs Rhona Galt (North Bristol NHS Trust), Ms Emily Sanderson (University of Bristol), Mr Andrew Toms (Royal Devon and Exeter NHS Foundation Trust), Professor David Walsh (University of Nottingham), Mr Simon White (Cardiff and Vale NHS Trust) and Dr Vikki Wylde (University of Bristol).

 STAR's Programme Steering Committee